-- When upgrading from borg 1.0.x to 1.1.x, please note: - read all the compatibility notes for 1.1.0, starting from 1.1.0b1. - borg upgrade: you do not need to and you also should not run it. - borg might ask some security-related questions once after upgrading.
+- When upgrading from borg 1.0.x to 1.1.x, please note: - read all the compatibility notes for 1.1.0\, starting from 1.1.0b1. - borg upgrade: you do not need to and you also should not run it. - borg might ask some security-related questions once after upgrading.
 You can answer them either manually or via environment variable.
 One known case is if you use unencrypted repositories, then it will ask about a unknown unencrypted repository one time. - your first backup with 1.1.x might be significantly slower (it might completely read, chunk, hash a lot files) this is due to the -files-cache mode change (and happens every time you change mode).
 You can avoid the one-time slowdown by using the pre-1.1.0rc4-compatible mode (but that is less safe for detecting changed files than the default).
 See the -files-cache docs for details. - 1.1.11 removes WSL autodetection (Windows 10 Subsystem for Linux).
-If WSL still has a problem with sync_file_range, you need to set BORG_WORKAROUNDS=basesyncfile in the borg process environment to work around the WSL issue.
+If WSL still has a problem with sync\file\range, you need to set BORG\WORKAROUNDS=basesyncfile in the borg process environment to work around the WSL issue. - 1.1.14 changes return codes due to a bug fix: In case you have scripts expecting rc == 2 for a signal exit, you need to update them to check for >= 128 (as documented since long).